secretstartups/handbook/people-group/learning-and-development/learning-initiatives/index.html.md

 After you've completed the Crucial Conversations course at GitLab, there are a few ways you can continute to practice your skills:

 1. Attend the **Crucial Conversations Alumni sync session**.
 This 25-minute call happens every other month starting in January 2022.
 Check the GitLab team member's calendar for the invitation
-1. Star and check the **#crucial-conversations** [Slack channel](https://app.slack.com/client/T02592416/C0258087472/user_profile/UBE4ZBF1N)for async discussion every other month, starting in January 2022
+1. Star and check the **#crucial-conversations** [Slack channel](https://app.slack.com/client/T02592416/C0258087472/user_profile/UBE4ZBF1N)for async discussion every other month, starting in February 2022
 1. Consider building your own system to practice your skills, like [this example using GitLab](https://gitlab.com/abrams-career-development/crucial-conversations)

 ## New team member Slack training